Guide to college savings plans and education savings accounts

 - Earnings are federal income tax-free as long as the withdrawals are used for qualifying higher education expenses.

-- States sponsoring 529 plans may offer their own tax benefits on 529 plan contributions, including income tax deductions, tax credits and other benefits such as matching grants.
+- States sponsoring 529 college savings plans may offer their own tax benefits on 529 plan contributions, including income tax deductions, tax credits and other benefits such as matching grants.

-- The earnings withdrawn from 529 plans that are not used for qualifying college expenses are generally subject to income tax and an additional 10% penalty.
-You should consult a tax advisor regarding your specific situation.
+- The earnings withdrawn from a 529 savings plan that are not used for qualifying college expenses are generally subject to income tax and an additional 10% penalty.
+You should consult a tax specialist regarding your specific situation.

 Coverdell education savings accounts (CESA)

-Contribute up to $2,000 per year per beneficiary for a child's elementary, secondary and college education expenses until the day before the child's 18th birthday (unless the child is a special needs beneficiary as defined by the federal government).
+Save for your child’s elementary, secondary and college education expenses by contributing up to $2,000 per year per beneficiary until the day before the child's 18th birthday (unless the child is a special needs beneficiary as defined by the federal government).

 - Contributions are not tax deductible but earnings are federal income tax-free when used for qualifying education expenses.